Interpretable Meta-Measure for Model Performance: Introduction

-\citet{janez_2006} analyzed papers that compared at least two classification models, all of the articles were taken from five International Conferences on Machine Learning (1999-2003).
-The authors of the conference papers were using a~wide range of approaches, from example naive computing average accuracy over all data sets, through counting number of times a~classificator performed better than the~others to assessing statistical significance by pairwise t-tests, yet despite multiple hypothesis testing, only few authors apply Bonferronni correction.
-The conclusion of the analysis was that there is no well-established procedure for comparing algorithms over multiple data sets.
+Dem{\v{s}}ar \citep{janez_2006} analyzed papers from five International Conferences on Machine Learning (1999-2003) that compared at least two classification models.
+The conference papers included a~wide range of approaches, from naive average accuracy over all data sets, through counting the number of times a~model performed better than the~others, to assessing statistical significance by pairwise t-tests.
+However, despite multiple hypothesis testing, only a few articles had Bonferroni correction, that is, a method to adjust tests' p-values in case of multiple comparisons.

-The absence of the approved mechanism gets significance with the development of automated machine learning and meta-learning.
-The main branch of these subjects is transferring knowledge from model evaluations on a~wide range of learning tasks.
-Recently, many articles about algorithm optimization were published.
-Researchers address the problem of hyperparameters configurations' importance across algorithms \citep{VanRijn2017}, algorithms' vulnerability to tuning depending on settings and improving default value of parameters \citep{Probst2019} or propose multiple set of defaults working well on various tasks \citep{Pfisterer2018}.
-In each mentioned article, the first step was to overcome the problem of scaling metrics to~make them comparable between data sets.
-The results may differ according to the scaling approach, therefore a~unified methodology is needed.